in-gain/auth0-ai-samples/authenticate-users/vercel-ai-next-js-starter/README.md

 1. **Gmail Integration:** The assistant can scan your inbox to generate concise summaries.
 It can highlight urgent emails, categorizes conversations by importance, and even suggests drafts for quick replies.
 2. **Calendar Management:** By interfacing with your calendar, it can remind you of upcoming meetings, check for scheduling conflicts, and even propose the best time slots for new appointments based on your availability.
-3. **Slack Notifications [coming soon]:** For team communications, the assistant can monitor Slack channels.
-It identifies key messages and creates action items, ensuring you never miss an important update from your colleagues.
+3. **User Information Retrieval:** The assistant can retrieve information about the user from their authentication profile, including their name, email, and other relevant details.
-4. **Google Drive Access [coming soon]:** Whether you need immediate access to the latest project document or a file related to a current task, the assistant retrieves pertinent documents from Google Drive on demand.
-It can create document summaries and even create documents based on your instructions.
+4. **Online Shopping with Human-in-the-Loop Authorizations:** The assistant can make purchases on your behalf (using a fake API for demo purposes), with the ability to ask for human confirmation before finalizing transactions.
-5. **User Information Retrieval [coming soon]:** The assistant can retrieve information about the user from their authentication profile, including their name, email, and other relevant details.
+5. **Document Upload and Retrieval:** The assistant can upload PDF and text documents to the database and retrieve them for context during chat.
+The docs can be shared with other users.

 With tool-calling capabilities, the possibilities are endless.
 In this conceptual scenario, the AI agent embodies a digital personal secretary—one that not only processes information but also proactively collates data from connected services to provide comprehensive task management.
 This level of integration not only enhances efficiency but also ushers in a new era of intelligent automation, where digital assistants serve as reliable, all-in-one solutions that tailor themselves to your personal and professional needs.